KostyaShabalev/ng-recipe-book/README.md

 # ngRecipeBook

-An application which stores your favorite recipes.
+A web application which stores your favorite recipes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.